 4. Conclusion

-The study underscores the economic significance and viability of Integrated Farming Systems (IFS) in Mahabubabad district.
+The study underscores the economic significance and viability of IFS in Mahabubabad district.
 While crop production remains the principal income source—especially for medium and large farms—livestock plays a vital supplementary role for marginal and small farmers.
 IFS models incorporating dairy, goatery, and sheep not only enhance income but also generate substantial employment and facilitate efficient recycling of farm by-products.
 Nevertheless, widespread adoption of such systems is hindered by persistent challenges, including credit shortages, low-yielding livestock breeds, and inadequate infrastructural support.
 Addressing these bottlenecks through targeted policy support, capacity building, and input accessibility can help realize the full potential of IFS, contributing to more resilient and sustainable farming livelihoods in the region.

 References